Mr. Game & Watch

-is a 2D generic stick figure-styled silhouette character, created by Nintendo and an amalgamation of the Game & Watch handheld consoles.
-He was created for the Super Smash Bros. series, with an intention of representing the Game & Watch collection, as the consoles had no main mascot, rather characters designed for the minigames.
-He debuted in Super Smash Bros.
-Melee, and every other future title, including Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS and Wii U, and Super Smash Bros.
-Ultimate.
+is a 2D generic stick figure-styled silhouette character, created by Nintendo as an amalgamation of various characters that appeared in the Game & Watch handheld consoles.
+He was created by Gunpei Yokoi, with an intention of representing the Game & Watch collection, as the consoles had no main mascot, rather characters designed for the minigames.
 Mr. Game & Watch has appeared as a cameo in several other Nintendo games, such as Donkey Kong Country Returns, WarioWare: Touched!, Rhythm Heaven Fever and Super Mario Odyssey.

 The Game & Watch consoles were conceptualized by Gunpei Yokoi, and Makoto Kano created their visuals.
 Each visual was carefully conceived, drawn polished, and tested by a small group of designers, consisting of Yokoi and Kano alongside Masao Yamamoto and Takehiro Izushi.
-His appearance in Super Smash Bros. is based on the various games released, from which his moveset and animation style is inspired.
-His appearance and overall existence have received generally positive reception, being called a classic and iconic character, even being more commonly associated with Super Smash Bros. more than his own franchise.
-His role in Super Smash Bros. became more negative, being recognized as an unviable choice in professional play at Melee and 3DS & Wii U. On the other hand, while considered relatively viable in Ultimate, he is seen as an annoying character to fight against, which competitive player Maister is criticized for.
+His appearance in Super Smash Bros. is based on the various games released, from which his attacks and animations are drawn.
+His appearance and overall existence have received generally positive reception.